 Landscape photography was my first venture in photography when I started taking photos eight years ago.
-So when I moved to Mexico a year later, in 2010, I took a lot of photos of Lake Chapala and sunsets when I first got here.
+So when I moved to Mexico a year later, in 2010, I took a lot of photos of landscape photos of Lake Chapala, sunsets, and egrets when I first got here.

-What better way to avoid having to interact with the locals and ask to take their photos — my Spanish was barely beyond the first year of high school anyway.
+This was the best way to avoid embarrassment by forcing myself to interact with the locals and ask to take their portraits — something I was dying to do, but that an introverted landscape photographer might consider a nightmare.
+My Spanish upon arrival, anyway, was barely beyond the first year of high school.

-The lucky thing, for a landscape photographer, is that I chose to move to one of the most beautiful places in Mexico, which makes an introverted landscape photographer’s life almost all too easy.
+The lucky thing is, I chose to move to one of the most beautiful places in Mexico, which makes an introverted landscaper photographer’s life almost all too easy.